Decision Tree Visualizations using Sankey Diagrams or Charts

 However, this R decision tree visualization isn't great.
 Compare the meagerness of these findings with what we obtain from the Sankey tree visualization below.

 A Sankey tree

 The branches are color-coded, on a continuum of blue to red via grey.
 Blue means 100% chance of a deformity, grey 50% chance, and red means 0% chance.
 Thus, we can readily conclude the following things which could not be known from the traditional tree.
 For example:

 - As most of the visualization is red, most children do not experience a deformity after surgery.

 - The best indicator of deformity is Start.
 If Start is 9 or more, the chance of a deformity is comparatively low, except for the small segment for whom Start is between vertebrate 9 and 14 (inclusive), and age is from 55 to 98 months.
 If you hover your mouse pointer over this node (the second from the top, on the far-right), you will see that only 5 children fit this category, and of these 4 (80%) had a deformity.

 TRY IT OUT

-You can inspect the code, and play with this example using Displayr.
+You can inspect the code, and play with this example for free using Displayr.

 The data used in the Sankey tree is kyphosis from the rpart package.
 The Sankey tree code was a collaborative effort involving Kent Russell, Michael Wang, Justin Yap, and myself, based on a fork of networkD3, which is itself an HTMLwidget version of Mike Bostock's D3 Sankey diagram code, which is inspired by Tom Counsell's Sankey library.
 The load energy flow example is from networkD3, which is a reworking of a Sankey library example, using data from the UK's Department of Energy & Climate Change.